 Select Home Warranty offers free roof-leak coverage with every plan, a feature that many providers reserve for their highest-tier options.
 However, the coverage is limited to $400, which is lower than what our top picks provide.
 Select also offers plans for under $60 per month, making it a good choice for budget-conscious homeowners.

-What Parts of a Roof Are Covered by a Home Warranty?
+What Parts of a Roof Does a Home Warranty Cover?

 Having roof-leak coverage helps reduce repair costs, but not for every type of roof damage.
 Home warranties cover normal wear and tear that occurs over time.
 Coverage doesn’t include damage due to structural issues or natural disasters such as hurricanes.
 In addition, coverage varies by roof type.
 For example, while some companies cover composition roofs, others may exclude certain types of shingle roofs